Chrissy265/MessagingApp-/README.md

 	- includes MySQL dependency running in a separate container (with a default DB creation script) or AWS RDS MySQL server can can connected to

 ## Note
 - As we could not get authentication working, we have created a log in short cut for you to use to test the app.
-When you follow the deploy steps below, you will be taken to a "login" that simpole asks for your userid.
+When you follow the deploy steps below, you will be taken to a "login" that simply asks for your userid.
 We have prepopulated some users in our user table that you can use to test our application

 <<INSERT TABLE IMAGE HERE>>